2 International Affairs students report findings in NGA open source publication

-Western sanctions targeting Russia have stalled Russian-Chinese energy projects in the Arctic and stymied China’s attempts to establish a foothold in the region, according to a new report by WashU University College students Matt Jones and Seth Stevenson, in partnership with the National Geospatial-Intelligence Agency.
-Through the use of satellite imagery, Jones and Stevenson determined that China […]
+Western sanctions targeting Russia have stalled Russian-Chinese energy projects in the Arctic and stymied China’s attempts to establish a foothold in the region, according to a new report by WashU former University College, now the School of Continuing & Professional Studies, students Matt Jones and Seth Stevenson, in partnership with the National Geospatial-Intelligence Agency.
+Through the use […]

 Courtesy of The St. Louis American

-Terri Williams, University College alumna and Development Manager Marian Middle School, was inducted into the 2022 class of Salute to Young Leader award recipients, along with 24 accomplished African-American professionals under age 40.
-Nominated by colleagues, friends, and family, they are chosen by their peers and will be profiled in the May 26 edition of […]
+Terri Williams, School of Continuing & Professional Studies (formerly University College) alumna and Development Manager Marian Middle School, was inducted into the 2022 class of Salute to Young Leader award recipients, along with 24 accomplished African-American professionals under age 40.
+Nominated by colleagues, friends, and family, they are chosen by their peers and will be […]

 WashU Alumna Named in “40 Under 40”